 Many youth sports programs today are run by a group of volunteers who dedicate an enormous amount of time to the league.
 Volunteer administrators take on a variety of duties - from being the President of the league, to sitting on the Board of Directors in positions like treasurer, equipment manager or fundraising/sponsorship coordinator, just to name a few.

 Volunteers administrators are often parents with a child in the league.
 Many have little or no formal training in the administration of youth sports.
 Also, these volunteers may also be personally liable for the actions of the program.
-For all of the above reasons, NAYS developed the National Youth Sports Administrators Association (NYSAA) to specifically provide education and liability protection for individuals who volunteer to be part of a league's leadership team.
+For all of the above reasons, the National Alliance for Youth Sports developed the NAYS League Director Training & Membership Program to specifically provide education and liability protection for individuals who volunteer to be part of a league's leadership team.

-NYSAA is a membership organization of volunteers responsible for the planning and implementation of out-of-school sports programs.
-The program provides training, information, and resources for volunteer administrators such as league presidents, boards, commissions and representatives.
-The NYSAA program works to help administrators set and maintain high standards for their youth league for the benefit of all involved, especially the children in their care.
+NAYS League Director Training & Membership Program provides training, information, and resources for volunteer administrators such as league presidents, boards, commissions and representatives.
+The NAYS League Director program works to help administrators set and maintain high standards for their youth league for the benefit of all involved, especially the children in their care.

 How It Works

-Youth sports administrators participate in the interactive NYSAA Online Clinic, successfully complete each of eight section quizzes and sign the NYSAA Code of Ethics Pledge.
+Youth sports administrators participate in the interactive online NAYS League Director Training, successfully complete each of eight section quizzes and sign the NAYS Code of Ethics Pledge for League Directors.
 The clinic topics address issues that administrators face every day, including:

-The NYSAA Online Clinic typically takes around 3-5 hours to complete in its entirety but can be completed at any pace due to the ability to sign in and out of the program.
+The NAYS League Director Training typically takes around 3-5 hours to complete in its entirety but can be completed at any pace due to the ability to sign in and out of the program.

 You can choose to complete the eight sections in any order you prefer, as well as at your own pace.
 Once you complete a section, a green check mark (see the sample on the right) will appear on the main menu next to that section's title.
 In addition, each section is broken down into chapters, which are designated by bold headers announcing the beginning of new subject matter.
 You'll also see the chapter headings on the left-hand side of the menu bar for that particular section you are going through.
 Each of the sections has text, written in an easy-to-follow format, as well as the following: